Whale Watching In Iceland

 Since the Icelandic winters can get extremely cold, most people plan their whale watching trips in the summer, when the average temperature varies between 50 and 59-degree Fahrenheit.
 And it can get as warm as 77-degree Fahrenheit.
 In tandem with the clear skies and relatively calm water, your whale watching experience can be both comfortable and successful.

-However, we’d still suggest carrying warm clothes as the temperature can come down to 40-degree Fahrenheit at times.
+However, I still suggest carrying warm clothes as the temperature can come down to 40-degree Fahrenheit at times.
 Besides, the country is almost always windy, and the cold may intensify as your boat speeds through the water.

 What Is The Best Season To Go Whale Watching In Iceland?